-Lying in bed I stare at the crack on the ceiling.
-The sun creeping in from behind the curtains.
+Lying in bed, I stare at the crack on the ceiling.
+The sun creeps in from behind the curtains.
 The sound of my boys chatting away to each other in the next room.
 Playing.
 Happy.

 I have to feed them.
 Get Dexter to school.
 Tidy the house.
 Sort the washing.
 Tasks that are normally completed on autopilot.

 It's been 7 years since that time.
 But I remember it vividly — especially the crack.

 How could I possibly look after 2 children when I couldn't even look after myself?